ApolloTang/mynote--misc/contents/dev-0/git/git--handling-large-repo/partial-n-shallow-clone/README.md

 ### Why don't use shallow clone?

-When you shallow clone a repository, some git functionalities in your shallow cloned repository may have different behaviours.
+Shallow cloning limits the functionality of certain Git commands due to the lack of local history.

 Commands such as `git merge-base`, `git blame`  or `git log` will give you false results, because the history is not present locally.

-The command `git fetch` will take longer to execuse because it may have to download almost a full history if a newer topic branch to fetch from remote is based historical commit.
+The command `git fetch` can take longer because it might need to download almost the full history if a new topic branch is based on older commits.
 The following diatram illustrated this:

 ![expansive-git-shallow-clone](./assets/expansive-git-shallow-clone.png)

 ### When to use shallow clone?

-Athough the article discouraged the use of shallow clone, it does points out its ideal use case during a CI build.
-To Quoted from the article:
+Although the article discourages the use of shallow clones for general purposes, it highlights their usefulness in specific workflows.
+For example, during a CI build, where a single clone and deletion of the repository occur immediately, shallow clones are ideal.

->  In workflows such as CI builds when there is a need to do a single clone and delete the repository immediately, shallow clones are a good option. **Shallow clones are the fastest way to get a copy of the working directory at the tip commit**

-Thus, to summarize, use shallow clone when you:
+To summarize, use shallow clones when:

-- only want to get a copy of the working directory at the tip commit
+- You only need a copy of the working directory at the tip commit.

-- do not plan to use any of git's distributed workflow and functionality
+- You do not plan to use Git's distributed workflows and functionality extensively.

 ## What are partial clones?

-Partial clone are achieved with the  the [`--filter` option](https://git-scm.com/docs/git-clone#Documentation/git-clone.txt---filterltfilter-specgt)  in your `git clone` command.
-The article mentions two type of partial clone:
+Partial clone are achieved with the  the [`--filter` option](https://git-scm.com/docs/git-clone#Documentation/git-clone.txt---filterltfilter-specgt)  in `git clone` command.
+The article discusses two types of partial clones:

-1. blobless partial clone: `git clone --filter=blob:none <url>`
+1. **Blobless partial clone**: `git clone --filter=blob:none <url>`
-2. Treeless partial clone:  `git clone --filter=tree:0 <url>`
+2. **Treeless partial clone**: `git clone --filter=tree:0 <url>`